snohio/hawkscrest/gate-signs.md

 Visitors, have drivers license ready.

-Large Trucks use right lane.
+Trucks over 12 ft use right lane.

-> This goes on the white post
+> This goes on the existing white post at the front of the guardhouse.

 ## Widening Entrance